KTH/style/apps/style-web/src/pages/style/en/guides/browser-screen-resolutions.md

 As a principle: avoid negative impact to all users; prefer to give the best experience to users with modern browsers and most used devices

-This document uses

 When writing code or designing, make a decision based on the negative impact for users:

 1. Accessibility or major usability issues.
 For example, a button is unusable or users cannot perform a task.

-   You should minimize this, especially if it causes failing accessibility guidelines
+   You should minimize this, especially if it causes failures in accessibility guidelines

 2. Minor usability or aesthetic issues (users can use the app but it might not _look_ great).
 For example: an image is misaligned.